ietf-wg-cellar/ebml-specification/specification.markdown

     Multiple:       No
     Range:          -
     Default:        4
-    Element Type:   u-integer
+    Element Type:   Unsigned Integer
     Description:    The maximum length of the IDs you'll find in this file (4 or less in Matroska).

 Element Name:   EBMLMaxSizeLength